FaritZafar/CC/Project/Phase 1/README.md

 ## Languagae Specification:
 Mini C is a simple language C-like programming language which is used for coding and can be designed for implementation purpose for education (basically it is a software through which we can learn compilation).

+##Designing C language:
+We used Flex to perform lexical analysis on a subset of the C programming language.
+Flex is a lexical analyzer generator that takes in a bunch of descriptions of  tokens that are possible and produces a C document that performs lexical analysis and distinguishes the tokens.
+Here we define the construction and functionality of the scanner:
+This document is separated into the accompanying sections:
+● Functionality: Contains a description of our Flex program and the range of tokens that it can recognize and the strategies for error handling.
+● Symbol table and Constants table: Contains an outline of the design of the image and constants table which contain information on the lexemes recognized during the lexical analysis.
+● Organisation of Code: Contains a descriptive knowledge of the documents used for lexical analysis.
+● Source Code: Contains the source code used for lexical analysis.